 - Technology Services Security Topics: Data Classification, Passwords, Phishing, and Social Media Safety.

 - FAST3 hands-on computer training courses at the University of Illinois.

-- In some years, the Information Trust Institute offers an Undergradaute Summer Internship program.
+- In some years, the Information Trust Institute offers an Undergraduate Summer Internship program.

 - Students at Illinois who are interested in doing research in infromation assurance or cyber security can apply to the Illinois Cyber Security Scholars Program through the Information Trust Institute.

-- G.A.M.E.S.
-Camp is a program for high school girls to come to campus during the summer and participate in a week long camp and complete hands-on activities, participate in classes, see demonstrations, and much more as it relates to various topics within Engineering.
+- The Worldwide Youth in Science and Engineering (WYSE) Program enables high school studentsto come to campus during the summer and participate in a week-long camp and complete hands-on activities, participate in classes, see demonstrations, and much more, in relation to various topics in engineering.

-- GEMS Camp is a program led by the Department of Computer Science at Illinois for middle school girls to come and learn about the field of computer science and all the different fields within computer science.
+- The Gems Computer Science Camp for Girls is a program led by the Department of Computer Science at Illinois in which middle school girls come to campus and learn about the field of computer science and its various subfields.